MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

 **Resolution:**
  - Open the Properties pane of the [Export Data](../export-data.md) module and verify that the database and table names are entered correctly.
  - Review the schema of the dataset you are exporting, and make sure that the data is compatible with the destination table.
- - Verify that the SQL log in associated with the user name and password has permissions to write to the table.
+ - Verify that the SQL sign in associated with the user name and password has permissions to write to the table.
  - If the exception contains additional error information from SQL Server, use that information to make corrections.

 |Exception Messages|